-The Sibarita Oloroso Solera was founded in 1792 and it’s composed of 106 barrels and only 1.5% of the wine is drawn yearly from each barrel, bottling 206 cases of 3 bottles for the world.
-Unquestionably the Sibarita solera is one of the most famous and oldest soleras of Jerez.
-While sold as a VORS (guaranteed minimum age of 30 years) is at least twice that age, and probably older.
-These old wines have been beautifully looked after the Osborne family, despite their lack of real profitability.
-They could never be sold for their real value, but help give prestige to the Osborne bodega and Sherry in general.
-The word Sibarita comes from ‘Sybarite’, meaning a person who dedicates time to finding and enjoying the pleasure of good food and good wines.
-The Sibarita Oloroso has been blended with 2% Pedro Ximmenez (a dried grape sweetening wine), which has left it with an almost imperceptible 2% residual sugar.
-It has ultimate power, precision and chess master plan complexity.
-The tang of ancient dry Oloroso stocks is paired up with the roundness of the Pedro Ximmenez to make rich, dry finishing sherry that is not austere.
+The Sibarita Oloroso solera was founded in 1792 and is composed of 106 barrels.
+Only 1.5% of the wine is drawn from each barrel annually, bottling 206 cases of 3 bottles each for the world.
+Unquestionably, the Sibarita solera is one of the most famous and oldest soleras of Jerez.
+While sold as a VORS (guaranteed minimum age of 30 years), it is at least twice that age.
+Despite their lack of real profitability, these old wines have been lovingly looked after by the Osborne family.
+The wines could never be sold for their real value, but help give prestige to the Osborne bodega, and to the sherry category in general.
+The word 'Sibarita' comes from ‘Sybarite’, meaning a person who dedicates time to finding and enjoying the pleasure of good food and good wines.
+The Sibarita Oloroso has been blended with less than 1% of Pedro Ximénez (a sweet wine made from dried grapes), leaving it with an almost imperceptible amount of residual sugar (2%).
+This stunning sherry has ultimate power, precision and boundless complexity.
+The tang of ancient dry Oloroso stocks blends beautifully with the roundness of the Pedro Ximénez, creating a rich, dry-finishing sherry.

-GRAPE: 98% Palomino, 2% Pedro Ximenez.
-Vines tended in albariza soil at 70 m (230 ft) elevation from the Macharnudo pago.
+99% Palomino, <1% Pedro Ximénez.
+Vines tended in albariza soil at 70 m (230 ft) elevation from the Macharnudo pago

-PAIRING SUGGESTIONS: The fullness of oloroso does best with well textured and fatty foods.
-Think about dishes that incorporate figs, dates, maple syrup, chocolate and soy sauce.
-A curried dish works very well as would dish using vanilla, walnuts or almonds and coconut.
+The fullness of Oloroso pairs best with well-textured and fatty foods.
+Dishes that incorporate figs, dates, maple syrup, chocolate and soy sauce.
+A curried dish works very well, as would a dish made with vanilla, walnuts, almonds or coconut.

-TASTING NOTES: The NV Sibarita Oloroso VORS is produced with Palomino grapes, balanced with 2% of Pedro Ximenez, something quite common to polish the edges of very old wines, in a solera created in 1792.
+The NV Sibarita Oloroso VORS is produced with Palomino grapes balanced with 2% of Pedro Ximénez, which is quite common to polish the edges of very old wines in a solera created in 1792.
 It has a dark mahogany color, and the nose shows some toffee notes intermixed with roasted coffee, tar, ash and incense.
 The palate shows good depth, strong acidity, well compensated by the sweetness, and a slightly bitter finish.
 It stands apart from other Olorosos, with a unique range of aromas and flavors.
-1,500 bottles are filled each year.
-Notes by Luis Gutierrez
+1,500 bottles are filled each year. -- Luis Gutierrez